scala/scala/README.md

 During ordinary development, a new Scala build is built by the previously released version.
-For short we call the previous release "starr": the stable reference Scala release.
+For short we call the previous release "starr": the stable reference release.
 Building with starr is sufficient for most kinds of changes.

 However, a full build of Scala (a *bootstrap*, as performed by our CI)